heyvishu/BlitzJobs/README.md

 # BlitzJobs
 Summer Internship (Graphic Designer)

-Study design briefs and determine requirements.
-Schedule projects and define budget constraints.
-Conceptualize visuals based on requirements.
-Prepare rough drafts and present ideas.
-Develop illustrations, logos and other designs using software.
+Study design briefs and determine requirements, schedule projects and define budget constraints, conceptualize visuals based on requirements.
+Prepare rough drafts and present ideas and develop illustrations, logos and other designs using software.